 Trustees make available to parents on the School's website a clear and succinct set of replies to questions that parents often ask about governance.
 The information covering Frequently Asked Questions is provided to enhance communication between Trustees and the parent body and to encourage them to share in the School's vision for the future.

 Third Party Indemnity Provision for Trustees

-Qualifying third party indemnity provision is in place for the benefit of all Trustees of the School.
+Qualifying third party indemnity provision is in place covering the Trustees of the School.

 Organisational management